ukparliament/ontologies/meta/weeknotes/2026/23/index.md

 James' work to date can be roughly divided into two: writing the queries to build the pages to satisfy Michael's URL structure fever dreams, and the slightly less interesting challenge of setting up the infrastructure so that our [esteemed stakeholder](https://bsky.app/profile/lornabooth.bsky.social)(s) can actually see the results.
 On the latter, the application is now sat behind Cloudflare and served from the Parliament domain.
 It only remains to replace the token-based authentication system with Parliament's single sign on solution of choice, and we're good to share more widely.
 If not much more widely.

 On the slightly more interesting - at least to your regular correspondents - pixel-pushing front, James has churned out a whole host of views over the data.
-It is at this point that Michael feels he should apologise, for not yet spending the time he'd like to checking what's been built and suggesting new and improbable views of the data.
+It is at this point that Michael feels he should apologise for not yet spending the time he'd like to checking what's been built and suggesting new and improbable views of the data.
 A situation he hopes to remedy shortly.
 Probably dragging Young Robert along for the ride.
 Sorry Robert.

 ## In the midst of life, we are in debt, etcetera